Publisher :Wm. B. Eerdmans Publishing Release Date :2015-04-09 ISBN 13:0802868843 Total Pages :351 pages Rating :4.0/5 (82 users download) GO BOOK!

 Summary Book and excerpt The Gospel According to Paul :

 Download or Read book The Gospel According to Paul written by Graham H. Twelftree and published by Wipf and Stock Publishers.
 This book was released on 2019-11-20 with total page 316 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt/Synopsis: Paul's gospel is misunderstood.
 Paul's gospel is seen as his message, perhaps an empowered message; he saw it differently.
 His gospel can be many things: tradition about Jesus, Jesus Christ himself, the ministry of Jesus, the replication of the ministry of Jesus, God's salvific drama, the salvation experience of people, a message, and something that can (and should) be embodied or lived.
 And the gospel does not come to people in Paul's preaching.
 He says it comes or takes place in both his message and the miraculous.
 Without the involvement and acts of God (in the miraculous), for Paul, there would have been no gospel, only preaching.
 It is not that the miraculous was simply a proof or demonstration of the gospel; it was integral to it.
 In the gospel's coming or establishment, it is clear that, at heart, the gospel is God's salvation--the presence of God himself--in Christ, experienced in the symbiotic relationship between Paul's message about God's Son, Jesus Christ, and the activity of God in the miraculous.
 Not surprisingly, then, Paul rarely talks of preaching the gospel.
 He sees himself as "gospelling."

-Summary Book and excerpt Romans and the Mission of God :
+Summary Book and excerpt Seeing by the Light :

 Summary Book and excerpt Wise Church :

-Summary Book and excerpt Mission as Integrated Witness :
+Summary Book and excerpt Paul and the Language of Faith :